Bedford woman died in explosion after setting fire to neighbour's flat - inquest

 He said the explosion sent a window frame flying 50m (164ft) on to an industrial roof.

-Mr Gradwell-Smith said a neighbour had bravely tried to pull Reena to a place of safety after the explosion and her body was found in the living area of his flat.
+Mr Gradwell-Smith said a neighbour had bravely tried to pull Reena to a place of safety after the explosion and her body was found by emergency services in the living area of his flat.

 Petrol residue was found on Reena's pyjama bottoms, the inquest heard.

-Mr Gradwell-Smith said it was not until the following day that they were able to confirm there were no more casualties
+Mr Gradwell-Smith said it was not until the following day that they were able to confirm there were no more casualties.

+Pathologist Dr Virginia Fitpatrick-Swallow found Ms James's cause of death to be head and chest injuries following an explosion that probably threw her hard against a wall.

+"She would have been unconscious within milliseconds of the explosion," she said.

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk